This page will go into Colliders and how to best use them in your space

 It is possible to make stairs work more like a ramp shown in the example above.
 Not only does this improve performance, but makes a smoother user experience as well especially for larger step heights.

-Make sure that the position of the object and mesh collider line up in the Asset creation tool (such as Blender or Maya).
+Make sure that the position and scale of the object and mesh collider line up in the Asset creation tool (such as Blender or Maya).
 This is not compulsory, but it makes lining things up much easier.
 The example image above with separated objects is not how they objects should be laid out.

 Adding the Mesh of the Model to the Mesh collider